 "Our goal is that all youth will gain, and then pass this contextual and actionable knowledge on to other youth so they’re better equipped to navigate their way through the current climate crisis."

 Green Focus (GF) is a climate change and climate resiliency program for California high school students.
 GF exposes youth to land sustainability practices prior to the industrial revolution, the anthropogenic impacts of the 20th century, and climate resiliency skills to manage personal and the emotional effects of climate grief.

 GF instructs students on how we got to this critical turning point in the climate crisis and gives students the individual coping skills for dealing with the overwhelming effects of climate change.
 With this virtual and educational program, GF has exciting activities, impactful discussions, and powerful guest speakers to offer.
 Students will be attending meetings with the opportunity to work with other youth on a climate-action project that will allow them to create their definition of a "healthier and resilient" environment.
 Green Focus exposes youth to all affects and characteristics of climate change in California, while exploring climate justice more in depth through the lens of the COVID-19 pandemic.

 Don't miss out on this opportunity!

 “...meeting with restaurant managers who had sustainability programs, so you’re talking to people who are actually doing the work.
 I want to be meeting these people, not being lectured about these people. ”

 - Green Focus Participant

-Participate in several critical thinking activities which help familiarize them with environmental issues and get a hands-on look at state government
+Participate in several critical thinking activities which help familiarize them with environmental issues and get a hands-on look at state government and corporations

 A Blast From the Past: